 Fans of Pretty Little Liars were thrilled when Maya was brought back to the show in the second season after being Put on a Bus halfway through the first, only to be disappointed when her corpse is found in the season finale.

-Parodied on Scrubs during one of J.D.'s daydreams: Turk and Carla have a son, but due to a mix-up they misplace him and end up with a pumpkin instead.
-They decide to raise the pumpkin as their child, and we're treated to a lengthy growing-up Montage.
+Parodied during one of J.D.'s daydreams: Turk and Carla have a son, but due to a mix-up they misplace him and end up with a pumpkin instead.
+They decide to raise the pumpkin as their child, and we're treated to a lengthy growing-up montage.
 Then, on the day the pumpkin is graduating from college, the son reappears.
 "Mom?
 Dad?"
 "Son?"
 He starts to run towards them for an embrace... and is hit by a bus.
 Cue Big "NO!".

 Played straight however with Ben Sullivan and Jill Tracy.

 The seventh season of Skins brought back Naomi for little plot-related reason other than to have her die of cancer.